Facebook Pixel

 Current Description

-This medium size version of our popular red limes are currently in flower and looking nice and bushy but with a more relaxed and open head of foliage than pictured.
+This medium size version of our popular red limes are looking nice and bushy but with a more relaxed and open head of foliage than pictured.
 We'll take some more pictures as soon as we can and we also have a younger and older version of these trees available with developing fruits.

 50cm tall including 2L pot